Timamousavi/Sentiment-Prediction-Iran-Stock-Market/README.md

 ## Contributing

 This is a research project.
-For collaboration inquiries, please contact the project maintainers.
+For collaboration inquiries, please contact me on fatemehmousavy@ut.ac.ir.